push-based/cpu-prof/packages/cpu-profiling/docs/trace-profile.md

   stack?: string[];    // Full stack frame ID array
 }
 ```

----

-### Usage

-These types can be used to validate and build trace data in TypeScript.
-For example, a trace parsed as `TraceFile` will
-be correctly typed whether it's an array or an object with metadata.
-Each event in `traceEvents` will be narrowed based
-on its `ph` field, enabling strict access to the appropriate fields.
-This helps ensure any generated trace JSON conforms
-to Chrome's Trace Event format specifications.

----

-### Sources

-- Chrome Trace Event Format documentation
-- Chromium source (`trace_event_common.h`) definitions
-- DevTools trace export examples (Profile events, etc.)
-- Catapult Trace Event Format spec (Google Doc)

----

 `dur`: 1313
 The wall-clock duration of the event—i.e. it ran for 1 313 μs from start to finish.